Need Help? Call Us

 As an analogy, there is no one golf club that will get you through a full round easily... and flyfishing isn't dissimilar.
 So, we select an appropriate line weight that will suit the majority of situations we're likely to fish.

 In choosing a line weight, you might think it would come down to the size of fish we want to catch; but it doesn't at all.
 You can catch just as big a fish on a 6 weight as you can on a 3 weight.
 The most important thing to consider is the weight of the fly (or rig) you want to cast.
 For example, if you're fishing a big river in New Zealand, you might have a large indicator with two bead head nymphs on the end.
 That's considered a substantial amount of weight (and air resistance) to cast on a 3, 4 or even 5 weight line.
 So for that, we'd opt for a 6 weight as the ideal line weight.
-What follows is a summary to divide the common line weights for trout and help you choose.
+Similarly in saltwater, if you're fishing a big surface fly, half the size of a chicken, you'll get it out far easier with a 10 weight than you will an 8 weight.
+What follows is a summary to divide the common line weights and help you choose.

 4 Weight Outfit